leap-stc/ml4esm-workshop/index.md

 <div class="speaker-img"><div style="background-image: url('photos/AditiKrishnapriyan.png')"></div></div>

 <p><a href="https://a1k12.github.io/">Aditi Krishnapriyan (she/her)</a> is an assistant professor of
+Chemical Engineering and EECS at UC Berkeley where she is also a member of Berkeley AI Research (BAIR) and part of the AI+Science group in EECS and the theory group in Chemical Engineering.
-Chemical Engineering and EECS at UC Berkeley.
-She is interested in developing methods motivated by challenges in the natural sciences, with particular interest in physics-inspired machine learning methods.</p>
+She is interested in developing methods in machine learning that are driven by the distinct challenges and opportunities in the natural sciences, with particular interest in physics-inspired machine learning methods.
+Some areas of exploration include approaches to incorporate physical inductive biases (such as symmetries, conservation laws) into ML models to improve generalization for scientific problems, the advantages that ML can bring to classical physics-based numerical solvers (such as through end-to-end differentiable frameworks and implicit layers), and better learning strategies for distribution shifts in the physical sciences. </p>
 </div>

 <div class="speaker">